RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/Backward_compatibility.md

   cRexx takes the same decision, because they want to hide the internal representation.
   Giving access to the internal representation is not making the rest of the functionalities less abstract.
   (/jlf)

+  (jmb)
+  About the string returned by c2g, please see my reply to the preceding point.
+  As I see it, the problem with giving access to the internal representation is not the lack of abstraction, but the fact that you're entering a contract with the programmers stating that the representation exists.
+Then prople will start producing programs that obey this contract.
+If we later decided, for whatever reason, that the representation should be changed, this change would become impossible.
+  (/jmb)
 * Having a RexxText class that is tied to the String class is a neat solution, but, in my opinion, it has a major drawback.
 It keeps String as the basic, universal class, and if one wants RexxText, one has to do additional work.
 For me, this is a perfectly workable solution.
 But what I've understood, from our conversations in the ARB list, is that many people consider it to be unacceptable.
 I.e., we would want that a "normal" programmer can use Unicode strings by default.
   (jlf)
   Agreed.
 This is just a proto, and I'm not expecting anyone to want it in production.